fastvolt/docs/quickstart/routing/basic-routing.md

 [.](./)
 {% endcontent-ref %}

-To define a basic route, here are the HTTP verb you can use with `route` class:
+To define a basic route, here are the HTTP verbs/methods you can use in the `Router` package:

 * GET
 * POST
 * PUT
 * DELETE.

-The listed methods above takes two to three arguments/parameters:
+The above listed methods takes two to four arguments/parameters:

 * `uri`: the URI to match with request uri.
 * `handler`: this parameter takes either a closure, template name or controller action that should be executed when the route is accessed.
 * `middleware`: this is the code that runs before the main application loads.
+* `name`: this is an alias name for the defined route, it it used with `route` function to get a specific route info.